The Missing (2003 film): Reception

 The Missing earned mixed reviews from critics.
 On Rotten Tomatoes, a review aggregator, the film has an approval rating of 58% based on 174 reviews; the average rating is 6.10/10.
 The website's critical consensus reads, "An expertly acted and directed Western.
 But like other Ron Howard features, the movie is hardly subtle."
 On Metacritic, the film has a score of 55 out of 100 based on 40 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 Philip French of The Observer referred to the film as Howard's "finest film to date," and Michael Wilmington of the Chicago Tribune called it the "best and toughest western since Unforgiven."

 The Missing was well received among Native American populations within the United States.
 Many praised its use of Apache dialect, saying that it was so well spoken it could be understood by most Chiricahua-speaking adults.
-Actors such as Tommy Lee Jones, Jay Tavare, Simon R. Baker, and others had learned to speak some dialogue in the Chiricahua dialect of Apache; this was used throughout the film.
+Tommy Lee Jones, Jay Tavare, Simon R. Baker, and others, learned to speak some dialogue in the Chiricahua dialect of Apache; this was used throughout the film.
 Tavare has noted that only about 300 people are considered fluent speakers of Chiricahua today.
 Following screenings of the film, Native American students said that it stimulated pride among them because of its authenticity.

 The Missing grossed $27 million domestically and $11.4 million internationally for a worldwide total of $38.4 million.